habitat-sh/on-prem-builder/README.md

 *Important*: Make sure that the certificate files are named exactly `ssl-certificate.key` and `ssl-certificate.crt`.
 If you have procured the certificate from a different source, rename them to the prescribed filenames, and ensure that they are located in the same folder as the `install.sh` script.
 They will get uploaded to the Chef Habitat supervisor during the install.

-### Starter Kits (Recommended)

-### Airgapped installation prep work (Recommended if airgapped)
+### Airgapped Installation (Recommended prep work, if airgapped)

-In order to install the on-prem Chef Habitat Builder in an airgapped (no direct Internet access) environment, the following steps are helpful:
+In order to install the on-prem Chef Habitat Builder in an airgapped (no direct Internet access) environment, the following preparatory steps are helpful:

 1. Download the Zip archive of [on-prem-builder](https://github.com/habitat-sh/on-prem-builder/archive/master.zip) repo
 1. Download the Chef Habitat [cli](https://api.bintray.com/content/habitat/stable/linux/x86_64/hab-%24latest-x86_64-linux.tar.gz?bt_package=hab-x86_64-linux) tool